Welcome to the Rotary Club of Gunnison

 Rotary Beyond Gunnison

-Rotary brings together a global network of volunteer leaders who dedicate their time and talent to tackle the world’s most pressing humanitarian challenges.
-Rotary connects 1.2 million members from more than 200 countries and geographical areas.
+Rotary Club of Gunnison, founded in 1922, is part of a global network of volunteer leaders who dedicate their time and talent to tackle the world’s most pressing humanitarian challenges.
+Rotary International connects 1.4 million members from more than 200 countries and geographical areas.
 Together our work impacts lives at both the local and international levels.

 Music has been an important part of leading an ordinary life for students at the Music School for Children With Disabilities in Honor of Paul Harris in Lublin, Poland.
 Founded by Rotary members, the school serves 20 students with various disabilities, including Down syndrome, autism, and visual impairments.
 The Rotary Club of Lublin-Centrum-Maria Curie-Sklodowska has provided funding with help from Rotary Foundation Matching Grants and the Henryk Wieniawski Musical Society, which houses the school.